Male headship, polygamy, and slavery

-Some people claim Paul endorsed male headship and at first glance it seems this might be true–but only if we single out certain texts without reading them in context.
+Despite the words and life example of Jesus, some fundamentalist Christians continue to endorse the false doctrine of male headship by claiming Paul endorsed it.
+At first glance, it seems this could be true–but only if we single out certain texts without reading them in context.
 Paul was writing to people in societies where male headship and feminine cults were the norm, but if we read through all of his writings, we discover he was trying to set people free from any mindset where someone uses power over another.
 This is why he wrote:

 There is neither Jew nor Greek;

 there is neither slave nor free;

 for you are all one in Christ Jesus.

 Paul contributed to the understanding that the ground at the foot of the cross is level.
 No hierarchies there–especially since Jesus gave up everything to become the lowest of the low and the servant of all.
 Male headship is the opposite of what Jesus did because it puts one person above another.
 Yet some people still claim Jesus is subservient to the Father.
 They say this because they are not reading the entire Bible.

 While Jesus did submit to the Father, the Father also GLORIFIED Jesus.
 The Spirit LED Jesus into the wilderness, but Jesus SENDS the Spirit to us today.
 Jesus says, “The Spirit will only tell you what I tell the Spirit to tell you.”
 Why would Jesus need to say this?
 Because he wanted us to know The Spirit will never contradict His teachings.
 The members of the Godhead serve each other with other-centered love, always putting each other first.